CyrusYip/cyrusyip-blog/content/en/abount.md

 # weight: 10
 ---

 I am Cyrus Yip(叶寻).
 I like anime, games, books, and programming.
+By the way, I use Arch Linux!